crazy-cats/crazy-cats.github.io/data/home.md

 It is more simple to get a correct singleton, and more flexible to override an existing singleton with Dependency Injection.

+# How to get the Code

+Follow <https://github.com/crazy-cats/instance> to download and get related information.